 IT data warehouse teams that hunker down and resist the AA movement because the application was "not built here" or because the AA has its own database usually will not be invited to help with doing diligence on the AA.
 This propagates an unarchitected environment that a data warehouse team should be charted with avoiding.

 To demonstrate that you're on the side of the business, show ROI with your data warehouse efforts and gain the credibility necessary to be a partner with your business areas to the AA market.
+Have a plan for feeding data warehouse data to these AAs.

 For more information, check out searchCRM's Best Web Links on Business Intelligence and Data Analysis.